wize-wiz/laravel-module-installer/README.md

 }
 ```

-This results in a module directory path called `Modules/CustomModuleName`
+This will result in a module directory path called `Modules/CustomModuleName`

 #### `extra.include-module-namespace`

 To include the package vendor name in the module's directory path, set the `include-module-namespace` to `true` (defaults to `false`).

 ```json
 {